tashoyan/locations-recommender/README.md

-# locations-recommender
+# welcome-visitor
-Recommender system - where to go, what places to visit
+Recommender system for visitors - come to a place where you are welcome.